Registration Deadlines (see registration directions below)*

-The Internship Notation Program is Dickinson's official way of recognizing an internship.
+The Internship Notation Program is Dickinson's official program for recognizing an internship.
 The program runs in the fall, spring, or summer terms.
 While enrolled in the INP, students attend their internships and complete reflective assignments throughout the experience.
 All program components are submitted online.

-After successfully completing the INP while interning, the internship site name will become part of the student’s academic record and appear on the transcript as course number INTR 7xx.
+After successfully completing the INP while interning, the internship is included on the student's transcript as course number INTR 7xx with a "PA" grade.

-Several academic disciplines allow or require the internship notation program to fulfill their graduation requirements, including Policy Studies (Law & Policy and Policy Management), Educational Studies, Women's & Gender Studies, and Archaeology (for those not doing excavation fieldwork), International Business & Management, the Health Studies Certificate, and the Social Innovation and Entrepreneurship Certificate.
+Several academic disciplines require or allow the internship notation program to fulfill their graduation requirements, including Policy Studies (Law & Policy and Policy Management), Educational Studies, Women's, Gender, Sexuality Studies, and Archaeology (for those not doing excavation fieldwork), International Business & Management, the Health Studies Certificate, and the Social Innovation and Entrepreneurship (SINE) Certificate.